-Data on TBT induced effects of imposex (as Vas deference Sequence index - VDSI) biological effects in marine gastropods are available from Denmark and Sweden (webtool: dome.ices.dk/HELCOMHZ2016/main.html).
-Data was extracted from the HELCOM COMBINE database for TBT in water and biota.
+Data on TBT induced effects of imposex (as Vas deference Sequence - VDS) biological effects in marine gastropods are available from Denmark and Sweden (see Results and confidence section).
+Data was extracted from the HELCOM COMBINE database for TBT in sediment and water.
+Sediment data was available from Denmark, Sweden, Germany and Lithuania, water data was available from Lithuania and Poland.

-The confidence of the indicator evaluation is high in the Kattegat and Belt Sea/The sound area since the data on TBT concentrations and imposex bivalves, sediments and marine gastropods is spatially adequate and time series are available for several stations.
+The confidence of the indicator evaluation is high in the Kattegat and Belt Sea/The sound area since the data on TBT concentrations in bivalves, sediments and imposex in marine gastropods is spatially adequate and time series are available for several stations.
 In the rest of the Baltic Sea, confidence is low due to very limited data availability.

-All significant trends is downwards, as would be expected as the main source of TBT is in antifouling paints which has been banned, but sediments are still a source for TBT in harbours and shipping lanes, which can be re-suspended during storms.
+All significant trends are downwards, as would be expected since the main source of TBT is in antifouling paints which have been banned, but sediments still represent a potential source of TBT in harbours and shipping lanes, which can be re-suspended during storms.